ClairBerlin/managair/Readme.md

 - Administrative access to all entities is possible via the [Django Admin-UI](https://docs.djangoproject.com/en/3.1/ref/contrib/admin/).
 - Managair enforces an access control policy whereby resources and samples are visible to users that are members of a given _organization_ only, but can be made public explicitly.
 - An independent _fidelity service_ checks if data is received regularly from each node.
-- Publshers allow to forward samples to other IoT data platforms if the corresponding sensor installation was marked as _public_.
+- Publishers allow to forward samples to other IoT data platforms if the corresponding sensor installation was marked as _public_.

 ## The Managair Data Model